 It presents enough facts to improve the odds of settling a case before filing a legal action in small claims or superior court, while saying nothing that might come back to hurt the plaintiff’s case should a trial prove necessary.

-A demand letter does not need to be lengthy, especially in small claims cases.
+A personal injury demand letter does not need to be lengthy, especially in small claims cases.
 However, it should present enough information to give the adjuster a clear sense of what happened.
 It should also set forth a strong case for why the defendant is liable and how the plaintiff has been injured.

 - The time, date and location of the accident or incident,